latex-ninja/simple-hipstercv/README.md

 A more simple, lightweight and a little bit different version of the Hipster CV

-# timelinecv
-A Version of Hipster CV featuring a timeline.

 *Image credits for the example images goes to Disney!*

 These images are in the CV just for demonstration.